Venchi99/NameGenerator/README.md

-# NameGenerator
+# RNN Name Generator

-RNN Name Generator
+An autoregressive RNN model that can generate English human names.